SSWConsulting/SSW.Rules.Content/rules/do-you-document-the-technologies-design-patterns-and-alm-processes/rule.md

 Eg. Sprint Review every 2 weeks.
  Mostly a senior architect should be added for that 1 day each 2 weeks.

-The decisions the team makes regarding these 3 areas, should be documented in \_Technologies.docx as per [https://rules.ssw.com.au/do-you-review-the-documentation](/do-you-review-the-documentation).
+The decisions the team makes regarding these 3 areas, should be documented as per [Do you make awesome documentation?](/do-you-review-the-documentation)